The Invisible Weight of Depression

 The trap had closed around me.
 I had refused to name the beast, and in so doing, I had not preserved my power over it.
 It had gained power over me.

 Be bold enough to be honest with yourself: Are you struggling with the darkness?
 Have you told yourself that you need to be better, without knowing what that looks like?
 Do you know deep inside that living in your own skin shouldn’t feel like a war against something you can’t see or hear or touch?
 If your answer is yes, then what you feel is real.
 You owe it to yourself to treat it as if it is real.

 Maybe that invisible weight is heavier than it’s ever been right now.
 Maybe you’ve tried your best to name your beast.
 Whoever you are, and whatever you’ve been through, you’re here because you’re in the fight of your life and you’re searching for answers.
 I’m here to tell you that you came to the right place.

 This is Part I in Allen’s ongoing series on his experience with finding a depression treatment that works.
 Allen is proud to share his story with others in an effort to build connections in the mental health community and advocate for finding effective treatments to help others get well.
 Allen is a patient with Actify Neurotherapies and has been empowered in his path to depression management.

 If Allen’s story resonates with you and you’re curious about the treatment options Actify Neurotherapies offers, don’t hesitate to reach out to one of our Patient Services Specialists.
-We are available day or night to learn more about your story and to help you decide if ketamine therapy is right for you.
 You can reach us at 888-566-9774 or email us.